Ray Goulding: National prominence and television pioneer

 In 1951, Elliott and Goulding were hired by NBC Radio, beginning a four-decade-long association with the network.
 Also in 1951, they began a short-lived but influential television series "Bob and Ray", which featured Audrey Meadows and Cloris Leachman.
-In 1955 the team became resident comedians on NBC's Monitor radio series.
+In 1955, the team became resident comedians on NBC's Monitor radio series.
 In 1956, he and Elliott won a Peabody Award for broadcast excellence.

 For details about Ray Goulding's various characters and voices, see the Wikipedia entry on Bob and Ray.

 Personal life

 Away from the studio, Goulding's hobbies included photography and sport shooting.
-Together with Bob Elliott he also wrote a couple of humoristic articles for Mad Magazine in the 1950s.
+Together with Bob Elliott he also wrote a couple of humorous articles for Mad Magazine in the 1950s.
 He was a lifelong Boston Red Sox fan.
 Ray Goulding died of kidney failure at his home in Manhasset on New York's Long Island in 1990, four days after his 68th birthday.